nqzero/cruden/README.md

 ### features

-* Inverted Index (in memory HashMap)
+* inverted index (in memory HashMap)
 * tokenizer (lucene)
 * optional word stemming (lucene KStemmer)
-* optional stop words (english only)
+* optional stop words (english only, bradforj287)
 * optional word occurrence based filtering
 * BaseInverted is a bare-minimum implementation/API to allow prototyping
-* InvertedIndex includes the optional features and statistics for tuning
+* InvertedIndex includes the optional features and statistics for tuning or production
-* multiple search terms are treated as an intersection, ie they imply the AND operator
+* joins: multiple search terms are treated as an intersection, ie they imply the AND operator
 * documents are referred to by an integer key (auto increment if null)
-* writing to the index is not thread safe, but multiple readers may be used
+* writing to the index is not thread safe, but multiple readers may be used concurrently
 * it's fast

 ### maven

+this artifact has not yet been deployed to maven central, so for now you need to install locally via `mvn install`
 ```
         <dependency>
 	    <groupId>com.nqzero</groupId>